New Undergraduate Students register for classes in conjunction with their scheduled orientation.

 Grade Options exist for most classes.
 This permits you to take a class for a letter grade (default) or for credit/no-credit (with instructor permission).
 Classes taken under the credit/no-credit option are excluded from GPA calculations.
 Taking too many credits under the credit/no-credit option may also prevent you from being considered for the Dean’s List each term, departmental honors, and Honors at Commencement.

 Holds are used by various offices to get your attention.
 Check your Registration Status page in My.Whittier.edu to ensure you have no outstanding holds that prevent you from registering.
 The office that placed the hold will remove it when you have resolved the triggering issue.

 Prerequisites exist for many classes.
 They are used to ensure that a student is adequately prepared before attempting a more difficult class.
 The registration system has access to your entire transcript, accepted transfer work, and test scores.
 If the prerequisite for a class is not found you will not be permitted to add the class.
 Review the current College Catalog for the specific prerequisites assigned to each course.

-Study Load restrictions are used to ensure undergraduate students register for a full-time schedule (12 to 17 credit hours).
+Study Load restrictions are used to ensure undergraduate students register for a full-time schedule (12 to 16 credit hours).
+Please note: There is an additional charge for any credits above 16.
 First year students and students on academic probation are limited to no more than 12 credit hours per term.
 Once your study load for a fall or spring term exceeds 12 credit hours you will not be permitted to drop below that threshold.
 Self-service registration permits you to drop a class and add a class at the same time (even exchange) so that you may change your schedule without receiving a study load error.